-Mandeni Municipality is currently in the process of developing its Batho Pele policy.
-The aim of the policy will be to outline what makes an organisation more effective in delivering the services to the public and complying with the principle of Batho Pele as well.
+Mandeni Municipality is has developed its Batho Pele policy.
+The Policy will be tabled to Council in May 2021 for final approval aim of the policy will be to outline what makes an organisation more effective in delivering the services to the public and complying with the principle of Batho Pele as well.
 It will also serve as a comprehensive and systematic process to manage the implementation of Batho Pele Principles.
 The policy will further enable the municipality to be Batho Pele compliant and infused with reinforcing values, norms and beliefs strongly focused on public beneficiaries of their services.
-Mandeni Municipality will develop a Batho Pele policy in 2019/2020 financial year.